FrodeSolheim/fs-uae/docs/mouse.md

 by FS-UAE, no mouse events at all reach the ManyMouse library.
 It works fine when input grab is released.
 With the evdev driver, it always works fine.

-## OpenBSD
+## FreeBSD / OpenBSD

-Presumably, XInput2 should work well, with the caveat that input from specific mice probably only works when FS-UAE does not have input focus (See the Linux section for more information).
+Presumably, XInput2 should work well, with the caveat that input from specific mice probably only works when FS-UAE does not have input grabbed (See the Linux section for more information).
 You can use the option [automatic_input_grab](options/automatic_input_grab.md) to prevent FS-UAE from grabbing the input.

-If you are using OpenBSD and have tested this feature, please leave feedback on fs-uae.net!
+If you are using FreeBSD / OpenBSD and have tested this feature, please leave feedback on fs-uae.net!